 During the 2017/18 fiscal year, the staff of the Association of Bay Area Governments (ABAG), including the staff of the Estuary Partnership, consolidated with the staff of the Metropolitan Transportation Commission (MTC).
-The consolidation of staff under the Executive Director of MTC is the first phase of the longer term complete merge of the two agencies.
 Partnership staff became MTC staff in July of 2017, and in January, 2018, the Partnership moved from the offices of the SF Bay Regional Water Quality Control Board in Oakland to the Regional MetroCenter building in San Francisco which currently houses MTC and ABAG (as well as other regional agencies).
 The two SFEP staff that are contracted by local governments and districts to provide permit assistance to the Regional Water Quality Control Board remain working in the Regional Board's offices in Oakland.

 The consolidation of staff under the Executive Director of MTC is the first phase of a longer term complete merge of the two agencies.
 The consolidation was covered by a Contract for Services signed by both agencies.
 The Contract for Services covers the preservation of responsibilities and missions of ABAG and the "Local Government Services" (which includes SFEP) and describes the services MTC will provide.
 Of particular relevance to the Partnership is a section of the Contract for Services which states that the overhead and administrative rate applied to work performed by MTC staff will not be applied to Partnership staff.
 This provision allowed for staff billing rates to continue to exclude indirect overhead costs, thus allowing the Partnership to compete for competitive grant sources as a cost efficient entity and to continue to advance partnerships.
 However, the overhead costs now covered by MTC are significant and MTC asked the Partnership to look for opportunities to capture overhead costs into the future.
 The Partnership is now in the process of reviewing all potential funding sources and capturing overhead/indirect costs in new grants when feasible.
+Approximately 1/3 of the overhead expenses in FY 19-20 are projected to be covered by new grants, with 2/3 still covered by MTC.
 The Partnership will continue to track the potential impacts of the increasing rise in billing rates as well as the continued commitment of ABAG/MTC as a host entity.